Introduction

 Option 1: Bundling a Python extension to share a zipped update site

 Follow the steps of extension setup.
-Once you have prepared the YAML configuration file for the environment used by your extension, and have set up the knime.yml file, you can proceed to generating the local update site.
+Once you have prepared the environment used by your extension (meaning a correct and lockable pixi.toml), and have set up the knime.yml file, you can proceed to generating the local update site.

-By default, the conda environment will bundle the extension for the latest KNIME Analytics Platform version.
+By default, the script will bundle the extension for the latest KNIME Analytics Platform version.
 If you want to bundle the extension for a specific KNIME version, you have to install the corresponding conda package.
-You can specify the version when you create the environment , e.g. knime-extension-bundling=5.4.
-When building an older version, the environment YAML files must contain the corresponding versions of the knime-python-base and knime-extension packages, e.g.- knime-python-base=5.3 when bundling for version 5.3.
+You can specify the version when you create the environment , e.g. knime-extension-bundling=5.5.
+When bundling an older version, the environment TOML files must contain the corresponding versions of the knime-python-base and knime-extension packages, e.g.- knime-python-base=5.4 when bundling for version 5.4.

-4. Add the generated repository folder to KNIME AP as a Software Site in File → Preferences → Install/Update → Available Software Sites
+Add the generated repository folder to KNIME Analytics Platform as a Software Site in File → Preferences → Install/Update → Available Software Sites

 The generated repository can now be shared with and installed by other users.